 Andalusian Horse

-Striking in both appearance and temperament, the elegant Andalusian horse hails from the Iberian peninsula of Spain and dates back to the 15th century, when it was first recognised as a distinct breed.
+Striking in both appearance and temperament, the elegant Andalusian horse breed hails from the Iberian peninsula of Spain and dates back to the 15th century, when it was first recognised as a distinct breed.
 Skilled as a war horse, nobility and royalty often chose the Andalusian as their mount; today, the breed is often seen in equestrian competition, driving, and on screen in both film and TV.

 The modern Andalusian is not much changed from its ancestors, maintaining its original intelligence, strong build, and elegant appearance.
 Their long, thick manes and tails are one of the breed’s more recognisable characteristics, as is their agility and ability to learn.